littletsu/recovery_device_samsung_a10s/README.md

-SHRP configuration for Samsung Galaxy A10s (a10s)
+OrangeFox Recovery Project configuration for Samsung Galaxy A10s (a10s)
 ================================================================

 Basic   | Spec Sheet